Our newest favorite destination has the prettiest blue water and about a dozen fantastic adventures you have to try.

 Do not touch the dolphins, though it can be tempting.
 This activity is best for confident swimmers: it can be unnerving to jump into the choppy ocean and be surrounded by a pod of dolphins who may swim close to you.
 Animal behavior is always unpredictable and you’ll need to understand the risks before jumping on in.

 With any animal experience, research the company you go with for an ethical organization focused on conservation.
 Some companies (less so in Zanzibar, but still present) “present” the dolphins they find in the wild, but actually keep them enclosed in a section off the shore.
 You’ll find loads and loads of tours all over the island, even inland in Stone Town.
-Do your research for a company who aims to provide conservation efforts by respecting their environment and helping you find dolphins who are truly in the wild, undisturbed by tourism as much as possible.
+Do your research for a company that aims to provide conservation efforts by respecting their environment and helping you find dolphins who are truly in the wild, undisturbed by tourism as much as possible.

 Supposedly, the dolphins are more playful in the morning hours, and some tours start as early as 6:00 AM.
 It’s best to arrange a tour (that includes transportation) from somewhere like Stone Town or Paje — it just takes too long to get there from somewhere like Nwungi, though it’s an option if the others aren’t.

-A popular option for snorkel and Dhow boat trips, don’t miss the chance to island hop while you’re in Zanzibar.
+A popular option for snorkel and Dhow boat trips, don’t miss the chance to island hop while you’re in Zanzibar!

 The Aldabra tortoise is one of the largest species in the world and can weigh over 500 pounds.
 These guys are massive (and the same ones you can see on the Seychelles … The Seychelles gifted Chenguu Island 4 tortoises in 1919).
-When you visit, you can pay $6 to enter the island’s rehabilitation center and hang out with these big guys.
+When you visit, you can pay to enter the island’s rehabilitation center and hang out with these big guys.
 You’re welcome to feed them and pet them, and take all the pictures you want.

 The island is also known for spectacular snorkeling when the water is clear (make sure your tour to Changuu Island includes that option if you’re interested).